NREL/OpenStudio-ERI/docs/source/workflow_inputs.rst

   ``UsesDesuperheater``                                boolean                                                  No        false           Presence of desuperheater? [#]_
   ``extension/NumberofBedroomsServed``                 integer                          > NumberofBedrooms      See [#]_                  Number of bedrooms served directly or indirectly
   ``extension/HPWHInConfinedSpaceWithoutMitigation``   boolean                                                  No        false           Whether HPWH is installed in confined space without mitigation [#]_
-  ``extension/HPWHContainmentVolume``                  double            ft3            > 0                     See [#]_                  Containment volume of the space where HPWH is installed
+  ``extension/HPWHContainmentVolume``                  double            ft3            >= 32                   See [#]_                  Containment volume of the space where HPWH is installed
   ===================================================  ================  =============  ======================  ========  ==============  =============================================

-  .. [#] Location choices are "conditioned space", "basement - unconditioned", "basement - conditioned", "attic - unvented", "attic - vented", "garage", "crawlspace - unvented", "crawlspace - vented", "crawlspace - conditioned", "other exterior", "other housing unit", "other heated space", "other multifamily buffer space", or "other non-freezing space".
+  .. [#] Location choices are "conditioned space", "basement - unconditioned", "basement - conditioned", "attic - unvented", "attic - vented", "garage", "crawlspace - unvented", "crawlspace - vented", "other exterior", "other housing unit", "other heated space", "other multifamily buffer space", or "other non-freezing space".
          See :ref:`hpxml_locations` for descriptions.
   .. [#] If Location not provided, defaults to the first present space type: